Norfolk Minerals and Waste Local Plan Review

 The sites that are allocated in the adopted Minerals Site Specific Allocations DPD, for which planning permission has not yet been granted, will be reassessed as part of the Minerals and Waste Local Plan Review, alongside any potential new sites proposed in response to the current ‘call for mineral extraction sites’.
 There is no guarantee that existing allocated sites will continue to be allocated in the Minerals and Waste Local Plan Review.

-After the “call for sites” period finishes, the next stage in the preparation of the Norfolk Minerals and Waste Local Plan Review will be the publication of a public consultation document, which is planned to take place later in 2017.
+After the “call for sites” period finishes, the next stage in the preparation of the Norfolk Minerals and Waste Local Plan Review will be the publication of a public consultation document, which is planned to take place in spring 2018.